 Continuing Authorization for Destruction of Temporary Records

-The Tennessee State Library and Archives has agreed that county public records commissions can provide “continuing authorization” to destroy records so long as the official is complying with the schedules in this manual.
-If your records commission adopts the retention schedules in this manual and adopts rules that allow for continuing authorization, it is recommended that all officials request continuing authorization from the commission.
+The Tennessee State Library and Archives has agreed that county public records commissions can provide “continuing authorization” to destroy records so long as the official is complying with the retention schedules.
+If your records commission adopts the retention schedules and adopts rules that allow for continuing authorization, it is recommended that all officials request continuing authorization from the commission.
 Once granted, they would only need to notify the commission when records are being destroyed in compliance with the schedule, identifying the type, age, and quantity of the records, and would not have to wait for further authorization or approval to proceed.

 For example, many payroll-related records need to be kept for three years.
 The retention schedule for Employment Records describes those records and cites the federal regulations that establishes that retention period.
 To use continuing authorization to dispose of these records, use the following steps:

 This process can continue indefinitely, without the need to make formal requests or wait on approvals, until such time as the official or the records commission determines that the RDA needs to be revised or reconsidered.